threewebcode/W3/blockchain/ton/token.md

 The data object has the power of accepting the data input and output.
 It is a container of data for data writing and reading.

+## TVM

+It is a stack based language and it has the stack, control registers, and operation codes.
+The ton virtual machine is initialized during the compute state of the smart contract.